What is FTP and how can I improve it?

 How to work out your FTP

 For true accuracy, you need to maintain a steady flat-out pace, without undulations which might prompt sudden surges or losses in power.
-For that reason, indoor cycling is a great way to achieve precise, consistent results, free from variables such as hills, wind, and traffic.
+For that reason, indoor cycling is a terrific way to achieve precise, consistent results, free from variables such as hills, wind, and traffic.

 What is a good FTP result?

 This being said, there are rough benchmarks for beginner and professional riders.
 Most amateur cyclists could expect to have an FTP between 200 and 300 watts, whereas a pro’s FTP would typically sit around 350 to 410 watts.
-However, due to the relationship between FTP and weight, it’s important to remember that the only person you should really be competing with for a better result is yourself.
+However, due to the relationship between FTP and weight, it is important to remember that the only person you should really be competing with for a better result is yourself.

 Using FTP for the MyWhoosh Championship